jmenblaz/colRamps/README.md

 # colRamps
+- Under MIT license -
-colRamps gathers a thematic series of usefull colours palletes and ramps to use in R enviroment.
+<b>colRamps</b> repository gathers a thematic series of usefull colours palletes and ramps to use in R enviroment.

-<b>Scripts gathered by different topics in "themathic" folfer</b>
+<i>Scripts gathered by different topics within "thematic" folfer </i>